 If you or a loved one have been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible for substantial compensation.
 There is currently over $30 billion in asbestos trust funds, set up for those who are victims to asbestos-related diseases.
 Fill out our form to get a free Financial Compensation Packet.
-You’ll learn about the top mesothelioma lawyers in your area, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.
+You’ll learn about the experienced mesothelioma lawyers in your area, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.

 Caddell Dry Dock History

 Caddell Drydock and Repair Company Inc. was created in 1903 by a team that included a shipbuilder, accountant, and salesman.
 It got its name from the founding shipbuilder, John Caddell.

-Caddell Dry Dock saw its biggest expansion and profiitability during the 1930s.
+Caddell Dry Dock saw its biggest expansion and profitability during the 1930s.
 Although the Great Depression greatly affected the United States economy during this time, the U.S. government relied on shipyards to build and/or repair vessels.

 Caddell Dry Dock Asbestos Use

-Since the shipyard was responsible for repairing damaged vessels, asbestos was released into the air from the ships’ damaged areas, and permeated throughout the shipyard.
+Since the shipyard was responsible for repairing damaged vessels, asbestos was released into the air from the ships’ damaged areas and permeated throughout the shipyard.

 Caddell Dry Dock Today

-Caddell Dry Dock is still in operations today, though it no longer uses asbestos-related products.
+Caddell Dry Dock is still in operations today, though it no longer uses asbestos.
 The shipyard currently works with non-profit organizations, with the goal of restoring historical ships.

 Help and Resources for Asbestos Victims

 If you’ve been injured by mesothelioma, asbestos-related lung cancer, or asbestosis, keep in mind that there is a good chance that you’ll qualify for considerable compensation.
-Don’t forget to fill out our form to get our free Financial Compensation Packet, filled with information on the leading asbestos and mesothelioma attorneys in your area.
+Don’t forget to fill out our form to get our free Financial Compensation Packet, filled with information on the experienced asbestos and mesothelioma attorneys in your area.
 If you have questions or need additional assistance, contact us at 800-793-4540.